MSc PHYSIOTHERAPY (FEBRUARY START)

 During taught sessions, you’ll spend your time using case studies, focusing on the needs of individual clients or client groups.
 Through a combination of self-directed learning, workshop activities and Enquiry-Based Learning (EBL), you’ll build up the knowledge you need to identify issues and make decisions on how to address them.

 You’ll become expert in understanding specific psychological, cultural and social factors in the context of patient care.
 You’ll also learn about due consideration of the needs and abilities of others involved with the client, including carers and other health and social care workers.
-You will also consider how, as a physiotherapist, you can use your expertise to advise and teach groups, and promote health across whole communities.
+You'll also consider how, as a physiotherapist, you can use your expertise to advise and teach groups, and promote health across whole communities.

 In addition to your campus-based learning, you’ll undertake four placements across your two years.
 These will be between seven and eight weeks in length.
 Working under close supervision, this is your opportunity to put your knowledge and skills into hands-on practice.